Expenditures and Use of Funds

 - The Senior Administrative Official of a division or department is entrusted with the authority and has ultimate responsibility for ensuring that procurement, expenditure, cash handling, and other financial matters are managed in accordance with this, other institutional policies and procedures, and any pertinent rules and regulations required by external funding sources and/or oversight entities.

-- Only the Senior Administrative Official of each division/department shall have authority to certify expenditure of University funds or to delegate such authority to a designated Department Approver.
+- Only the Department Approver of each division/department shall have authority to certify expenditure of University funds or to delegate such authority to an alternate Department Approver.
 Authority will be delegated to a very limited number of capable, responsible personnel within each unit.
-In the absence of a Department Approver, either the Higher Authority Approver or appropriate Vice President or the President may manually sign, email approve or electronically approve transactions.
+In the absence of a Department Approver, either the Vice President for Administration & Finance or the President may manually sign, email approve or electronically approve transactions.